Last updated: June 06, 2024

 Ongoing HELOC costs and fees

 Along with the upfront closing costs that are charged to you as part of the process of getting approved and finalizing your loan, many lenders also charge other fees.
-Some of these fees are unique to HELOCs, because a line of credit is a different type of financial product than a home equity loan.
+Some of these costs and fees are unique to HELOCs, because a line of credit is a different type of financial product than a home equity loan.

 For example, many home equity loans have fixed interest rates and fixed monthly payments, some also do not charge fees.
-Discover Home Loans, for instance, offers home equity loans with zero application fees, zero origination fees and zero cash required at closing.
+Discover Home Loans, for instance, offers home equity loans with zero application fees, zero origination fees and zero cash due at closing.

-• Annual fees/maintenance fees: Some lenders charge an ongoing fee to cover the costs of managing your account.
+- Annual fees/maintenance fees: Some lenders charge an ongoing fee to cover the costs of managing your account.
 (Many lenders waive this fee during the first year of opening your account.)

-• Minimum withdrawal: Depending on the fine print of your HELOC agreement, there might be a minimum amount that you are required to withdraw whenever you decide to tap into your equity.
+- Minimum withdrawal: Depending on the fine print of your HELOC agreement, there might be a minimum amount that you are required to withdraw whenever you decide to tap into your equity.
 This can result in an added, unwanted interest cost, because it might force you to take out more money than you need.

-• Cancellation fee/early termination fee: Some lenders will expect you to keep your HELOC open for a certain amount of time.
+- Cancellation fee/early termination fee: Some lenders will expect you to keep your HELOC open for a certain amount of time.
 If you close your account before this agreed-upon time has passed, there might be a cancellation fee assessed to you.

-• Inactivity fee: Some HELOCs require you to keep using your line of credit on an ongoing basis; if you don't have any activity on your account within a certain timeframe, you might owe a fee to your lender.
+- Inactivity fee: Some HELOCs require you to keep using your line of credit on an ongoing basis; if you don't have any activity on your account within a certain timeframe, you might owe a fee to your lender.

-• Fixed rate conversion fee: Some HELOCs are variable rate loan products – the interest rate that you pay on the money you borrow might change, up or down, depending on broader shifts in overall interest rates.
+- Fixed rate conversion fee: Some HELOCs are variable rate loan products – the interest rate that you pay on the money you borrow might change, up or down, depending on broader shifts in overall interest rates.
 This is different from a typical home equity loan, which usually offers a fixed interest rate.
-Some HELOCs allow you to convert your variable rate to a fixed rate—but there are additional fees for doing this.
+Some HELOCs allow you to convert your variable rate to a fixed rate—but there maybe additional fees for doing this.
 Make sure you understand your options and read the fine print before agreeing to lock in on a fixed rate HELOC.

 Weighing HELOC Costs vs. Home Equity Loan Costs